euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 Typical GPUs have tens (to hundreds) of compute units able to schedule and run dozens of threads simultaneously (in a Single Instruction Multiple Data way).
-OpenCL allows the execution of the same code on processors, graphics cards or accelerators :ref:`Devices` but the memory access pattern is important in order to make the best use of them.
+OpenCL allows the execution of the same code on processors, graphics cards or accelerators (see table :ref:`Devices`) but the memory access pattern is important in order to make the best use of them.
 Finally, OpenCL uses just-in-time (JIT) compilation, which looks very much like Python interpreted code when interfaced with [PyOpenCL]_